-O-22.
+O-23.
 Who invests the Plan assets?

-Charles Schwab Trust Bank ("Schwab") is the Plan's directed trustee.
+Charles Schwab Trust Bank ("Schwab") is custodian of the Plan's assets.
 However, participants are responsible for directing how their accounts (which are sometimes referred to as "sources") are invested based on the funds made available under the Plan.
 The investment funds are chosen by the Committee.

-Q-23.
+Q-24.
 Can I direct how my accounts are invested?

 Yes.
-You can select from several investment funds made available by the trustee (such as an income, balanced, equity and international funds, and several others).
-Alternatively, you can direct the trustee to invest in mutual fund investments and exchange-traded funds that are not in the core line-up of funds through a Personal Choice Retirement Account or

-"PCRA" which is made available through Schwab (see Q-25 for more information regarding PCRAs).
+You can select from several investment funds made available by the custodian (such as an income, balanced, equity and international funds, and several others).
+Alternatively, you can direct the custodian to invest in mutual fund investments and exchange-traded funds that are not in the core line-up of funds through a Personal Choice Retirement Account or "PCRA" which is made available through Schwab (see Q-26 for more information regarding PCRAs).